date: 24 March 2020, 18:00 and 21:00

 The musical tale of Bronisław Piłsudski partly recorded on… wax cylinders.

-As a member of the Narodnaya Volya, the organization of Russian revolutionaries, he was tasked with getting an explosive charge for a bom that was to be used in the assassination of Emperor Alexander III.
+As a member of the Narodnaya Volya, the organization of Russian revolutionaries, he was tasked with getting an explosive charge for a bomb that was to be used in the assassination of Emperor Alexander III.
 His death penalty was exchanged for 15 years of exile.
-In Sakhalin, he got to know Ainu culture, he married Ainu women with whom he had two children – his biography is an unusual story.
+In Sakhalin, he got to know Ainu culture, he married an Ainu woman with whom he had two children – his biography is an unusual story.

 “Bronisław Piłsudski Was Here.
-A Wax Cylinder Musical” is a style hybrid, closest to theatrical performance and performance.
-Two actors-performers, playing different characters (including both Piłsudski brothers) will present fragments of Broniś life (as he was called still in his adulthood) with particular emphasis on staying with Ainu people.
+A Wax Cylinder Musical” is a style hybrid, closest to theatrical performance.
+Two actors-performers, playing different characters (including both Piłsudski brothers) will present fragments of Broniś life (as he was called still in his adulthood) with particular emphasis on his stay with Ainu people.
 The most important component is of course live music performed on many instruments from various musical cultures.
-The original unique records made in 1903, which he made together with the Polish writer and traveler Wacław Kajetan Sieroszewski on the island of Hokkaido, will be .
-Polish researchers then used the most modern phonogram of Thomas Edison, with which they recorded about 100 conversations and songs of indigenous people on wax cylinders.
+The original, unique records made in 1903, which he made together with the Polish writer and traveller Wacław Kajetan Sieroszewski on the island of Hokkaido, are used in the show.
+Polish researchers used the most modern phonogram of Thomas Edison, with which they recorded about 100 conversations and songs of indigenous people on wax cylinders.

 The Pomysłodalnia Foundation is run by prosumers and cultural activists who create friendly situations for non-trivial initiatives.
-We invite professional actors and off -ians to proprietary projects in which we talk about what is important to us and what we lack in contemporary theatre presentations.
+We invite professional actors and off-ians to proprietary projects in which we talk about what is important to us and what we lack in contemporary theatre presentations.
 We offer artists the opportunity to test themselves in new situations and challenges.
-A special place in our repertoire are musical performances (including “This is not a love song.
-Love will distort everything”, “The true story of laughter”, “Being like Charlie Chaplin”,”Bigbit “).
-A separate format is the Flying Circus of Ideas, in which we practice intervention theater (“Last Supper”, “Slavery still exists”).
-Since 2002, we have been involved in an engaged civic medium: Gazeta Świętojańska online.
+A special item in our repertoire is a musical performance (including “This is not a love song.
+Love will distort everything”, “The true story of laughter”, “Being like Charlie Chaplin”,”Bigbit”).
+A separate format is the Flying Circus of Ideas, in which we practice intervention theatre (“Last Supper”, “Slavery still exists”).
+Since 2002, we have been involved in a civic medium: Gazeta Świętojańska online.